-Punctuation & grammar books
+Punctuation & Grammar Books

 If you’re looking for a grammar guide that’s a little less stuffy but still full of useful information, check out Dreyer’s English: An Utterly Correct Guide to Clarity and Style by Benjamin Dreyer, Random House’s copy chief.

-I recommend reading Louise Harnby’s books Business Planning for Editorial Freelancers: A Guide for New Starters and Marketing Your Editing & Proofreading Business.
-Her books are for new entrants in the editing field and give a very detailed breakdown of what should go into your business plan and how you can market your proofreading business.
-I found them extremely useful when I was started out, and I still refer back to them.
+I recommend reading Louise Harnby’s book Business Planning for Editorial Freelancers: A Guide for New Starters.
+This book is for new entrants in the editing field and give a very detailed breakdown of what should go into your business plan to start your business the right way.

 If the thought of starting a work-from-home business scares you, check out Work at Home by Caitlin Pyle.
 Caitlin started proofreading from home after getting brutally fired from her office job.
 After successfully running her business for several years, she started teaching others how to start their own proofreading businesses through her Proofread Anywhere courses.